-The operating performance for 2022 was a loss of £734k, driven by investment performance which experienced unrealised and realised losses due to the market volatility seen through the period.
-This was however offset by underwriting performance which was strong and higher than the prior year.
-Despite this performance, as illustrated in the Solvency section below, the solvency coverage improved markedly due to a reduction in the Solvency Capital Requirement (SCR) driven by market risk, reflecting turbulent investment conditions.
+The operating performance for 2023 was a profit of £1,707k, driven by investment performance which experienced significant unrealised gains during the latter part of the year following market volatility seen through the period.
+This was also boosted by underwriting performance which was £632k, although this was behind budget and significantly behind prior year.
+Despite this performance, as illustrated in the Solvency section below, the solvency coverage reduced as the proportional increase in the Solvency Capital Requirement (SCR) exceeded the growth in own funds.
+The rise in both SCR and Own Funds was driven by higher market risk due to the favourable investment performance over the year.

-The underwriting performance for the year was a profit of £1,886k (2021: £1,846k).
-This was the result of a strong profit commission driven by low claims experience primarily due to lower large claims in the year and reserving releases owing to changes in the discount rate.
-In relation to run-off claims, there has been a release of £42k (2021: £258k) following decreases on outstanding case claims in the year.
+The underwriting performance for the year was a profit of £632k (2022: £1,886k).
+This was behind budget driven by the claims experience primarily due to the experience of large claims in the year, in particular large liability claims with little to no reinsurance.
+In relation to run-off claims, there has been a release of £72k (2022: £42k) following lower than expected activity during the year.